 T’ai Chi Chih®, Joy Thru Movement is spreading rapidly around the world, and there is a great need for new teachers.
-It is a tremendous responsibility to teach the T’ai Chi Chih movements, and our teaching community holds very high standards for those who wish to become teachers.
-Every person who is interested in teaching must first work with another accredited teacher to receive proper preparation.
-If this teacher decides a student is capable and ready to attend teacher training, a referral will be made for the student.
+It is a tremendous responsibility to teach the T’ai Chi Chih movements, and our teaching community holds very high standards for those wishing to become teachers.
+Those interested in teaching must first work with another accredited teacher to receive proper preparation.
+If this teacher decides a student is ready to attend an accreditation, a referral will be made.
 At that point, a second referral by a second teacher will also be required.

-Only those who have received a referral from two accredited T’ai Chi Chih teachers are eligible to attend a T’ai Chi Chih Teacher Training course.
-This course is mandatory before one can begin teaching the T’ai Chi Chih movements in any way.
+Only those who have received two referrals are eligible to attend an accreditation course.
+This course is mandatory before one can begin teaching the T’ai Chi Chih movements.

-T’ai Chi Chih Teacher Training courses are offered in various locations throughout North America where there is sufficient interest.
-There are usually three to six T’ai Chi Chih Teacher Training courses offered annually, and the size of each course is kept fairly small (8 – 16 students) to provide significant personal attention.
+Accreditation courses are offered throughout North America where there is sufficient interest.
+There are usually three to six courses offered annually, and the size of each is kept small (8 – 16 students) to provide significant personal attention.
 Many accredited teachers also audit the course to receive further instruction and provide assistance to course attendees.

-The primary purpose of a T’ai Chi Chih Teacher Training course is to prepare prospective teacher candidates to teach the T’ai Chi Chih movements with sincerity and integrity.
-The course will provide candidates with the opportunity to refine their T’ai Chi Chih movements and will include helpful techniques for finding a suitable teaching location, setting up courses, giving presentations, and teaching the movements to new students.
+The primary purpose of an accreditation course is to prepare teacher candidates to teach the movements with sincerity and integrity.
+The course provides candidates with the opportunity to refine their TCC movements and includes helpful techniques for finding teaching locations, setting up courses, giving presentations and teaching the movements to new students.

 The first two days of the course are devoted to reviewing the proper way to do the movements and correcting minor flaws.
-It is very important that candidates come properly prepared.
-If they are uncertain of how to do the movements correctly, they will be unable to focus on learning how to teach them properly, and the value received by all course attendees will be diminished.
+It is very important that candidates come prepared.
+If they are uncertain about how move correctly, they will be unable to focus on learning how to teach the movements properly, and the value received by all attendees will be diminished.

 Cost & Duration

-T’ai Chi Chih Teacher Training courses are six days long and typically run Monday through Friday, 9:00am – 5:00pm, and Saturday from 9:00am until noon.
+T’ai Chi Chih Teacher Accreditation courses are six days long and typically run Monday through Friday (9 – 5) and Saturday (9 – noon).
 The course fee is $525, and does not include travel, meals or lodging.
 Many courses are offered in retreat settings that provide attendees with meals and lodging for a reasonable price.

 - Read the Teacher Candidate Preparation Guidelines and use them to refine their T’ai Chi Chih movements.

-- Contact an accredited T’ai Chi Chih teacher to review their movements and receive helpful suggestions.
-This process may last for months, or even years, depending on the maturity and ability of the student.
+- Contact an accredited T’ai Chi Chih teacher for movement review.
+This process may last for months, or years, depending on the maturity and ability of the student.

-- Remember that not everyone is meant to become an accredited T’ai Chi Chih instructor.
-The preparation process is not a mere formality, and only if the teachers decide a student is capable and ready to proceed with teacher training will a referral be made for the student.
+- Not everyone is meant to become an accredited TCC instructor.
+Only if the teachers decide a student is capable and ready to proceed will a referral be made for the student.

-- Only those who have received a referral from two accredited T’ai Chi Chih teachers are eligible to register and attend a T’ai Chi Chih Teacher Training course.
-The referral will remain valid for six months from the date of the second teacher’s signature.
-Download a Teacher Accreditation Referral Form
+- Only those who have received a referral from two accredited TCC teachers are eligible to register and attend an accreditation course.
+Referrals remain valid for six months from the date of the second teacher’s signature.
+Download a Teacher Accreditation Referral Form.

-- Once the referral is received, the student selects a course and contacts the course host to make further arrangements.
-Teacher Training courses are listed in the Calendar section of The Vital Force and the Calendar of Events section of this website.
-Most accredited T’ai Chi Chih teachers (and many students) subscribe to The Vital Force.
-Subscriptions are available here.
+- Once the referral is received, the student contacts the course host to make arrangements.
+Accreditation courses are listed on the back page of The Vital Force and the Calendar of Events here.
+Most accredited TCC teachers (and many students) subscribe to The Vital Force.

-Candidates who come to learn, are properly prepared, and are willing to work openly with the Teacher Training course instructor and auditing teachers will gain the most from the experience.
-It is essential to be well prepared, especially when it comes to doing the T’ai Chi Chih movements properly.
+Candidates who come to learn, are properly prepared and are willing to work openly with the teacher accreditation course instructor and auditing teachers will gain the most from the experience.
+It is essential to be well prepared, especially when it comes to doing TCC movements properly.